ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 will only take effect when the underlying stack supports sending keep-alive packets.
 Guidance on setting this value for connection-less transports is provided in {{?RFC8085}}.
 A value greater than the Connection timeout ({{conn-timeout}}) or the enumerated value `Disabled` will disable the sending of keep-alive packets.
+A Transport Services API could express `Disabled` in various ways -- e.g., via an additional Boolean parameter of a function call.

 ### Connection Group Transmission Scheduler {#conn-scheduler}